Could I be a councillor?

 You can’t be a councillor if you:

-- Have been sentenced to prison for three months or more (including suspended sentences) during the 5 years before election day
+- Have been sentenced to a term of imprisonment of three months or more (including a suspended sentence), without the option of a fine, during the five years before the date of co-option/election.

 Why should I become a councillor?